 Addressing CO2 reduction from the wrong end

-The Shell ruling in May 2021 aims to reduce CO2 from the production side, ordering an oil producer to lower the CO2 emission of their customers with 45% by 2030.
-This is consistent with general climate policies to focus on energy production (solar panels, wind turbines, biomass, hydrogen factories) instead of energy consumption (reducing car fuel consumption, insulating houses, prolonging product life times, addressing world population growth).
-This focus on production is however ineffective, and will not bring us towards the climate targets.
+The court’s Shell ruling in May 2021 aims to reduce CO2 from the production side, ordering an oil producer to lower the CO2 emission of their customers with 45% by 2030.
+This fits in with general climate policies to focus on energy production (solar panels, wind turbines, biomass, hydrogen factories) instead of energy consumption (reducing car fuel consumption, insulating houses, prolonging product life times, addressing world population growth).
+Focus on energy production is however ineffective, and will not bring us near the climate targets.
+Only a reduction of energy consumption can do that.

 The latter appears to be fundamental: The large majority of people is in favor of sustainability in general, but another large majority of people is unwilling to reduce their consumption and to accept wind turbines and solar panels in their backyard.
 Wind turbines and solar panels, i.e. energy production, are nevertheless forced upon us, while consumption reduction in many aspects of our lives is largely ignored by policy makers.
 This is especially irrational since CO2 reduction by consumption reduction is much larger, faster and cheaper than by production measures.
 My view is that consumption reduction must bring some 80% of all the CO2 we can save in the coming 30 years.
 Halving our worldwide energy consumption is in fact an essential condition to come anywhere near the climate targets.
 This should therefore be addressed first thing, rather than putting all our money on new energy production infrastructure.